jorishr/website-text-translator/README.md

 - Google Application Credentials: to fetch translation strings from the Google Translate API you need to setup authentication for Google Cloud Services.
 Without, you will see an error message for an invalid API key.
 See [Getting started with Google Cloud Authentication](https://cloud.google.com/docs/authentication/getting-started).

 - The program can run without the Google Translate API.
 Run the command `npx wtt --translate-no` or set the `translate` option in the config file to `false`.
-In this case the program will only run the first part of the program: add txt-id's to the HTML files and generate the base language JSON file.
-No translation files will be generated.
+In this case the program will only run the first part of the program: add text-id's to the HTML files and generate the base language JSON file.
+No target language translation files will be generated.

 - The code of the program is modular and could be modified to use different third party translations services without too much trouble.
 However, this is not part of the current state of the program.
 Feel free to experiment and contribute [Github: Website-text-translator](https://github.com/jorishr/website-text-translator).
+The only two modules that would need to change are `src/translate/index.js` and `src/translate/googleTranslate.js`.

 - If your HTML document does not contain too much text and you don't want to use third party services, you can always manually add your own translations by creating your own JSON target language files that follow the same key-value pair structure as the base language JSON file generated by the program.
+Note that after each run of the program the base language reference file will always be up to date with the state of the HTML document(s).
+However, without a third party translation service enabled, you will need to manually update the translation data for each target language file.

 #### Backup

 By default the program will create a numbered backup of your HTML (and related JSON files) in the backup folder.
-You can disable the backup feature by using the configuration wizard (`npx wtt config`), a command line flag `npx wtt --backup-no` or adding a config file in your app root folder.
+You can disable the backup feature by using the configuration wizard (`npx wtt config`), a command line flag `npx wtt --backup-no` or by setting `backup: false` in the configuration file.

 _Important:_ If you do disable the backup feature, make sure you have a backup of your existing files elsewhere before running the program because they will be overwritten.